Skip to content

 Who it is for

-EasyJam is built for the intermediate hobbyist who has been playing for a few years and wants to make the leap from "I can strum chords" to "I can write phrases and improvise".
-It is also useful for returning players who want to rebuild technique without committing to a teacher, and for music students who want a single tab that covers theory reference, ear training, and backing-track generation.
-Beginners will find the tuner, metronome, and chord finder approachable; the deeper features scale with you.
+EasyJam is built for the intermediate hobbyist — the player who has a few years in and wants to make the leap from "I can strum chords" to "I can write phrases and improvise."
+It is just as useful for returning players rebuilding technique without committing to a teacher, and for music students who want one tab that covers theory reference, ear training, and backing-track generation.
+Beginners are not shut out: the tuner, metronome and chord finder are approachable on day one, and the deeper features are there when you are ready for them.
+Nothing is gated behind a steep learning curve — the tools meet you where you are and scale with you.

 Where it came from

-EasyJam is built by a solo developer who got tired of bouncing between five practice apps every time he picked up a guitar.
-Each tool was added because it solved an actual practice problem — first the metronome and tuner, then the chord and scale references, then the AI lick generator, then play-along backing tracks.
-The project is run independently with no external funding; the Pro subscription pays for the AI inference, the audio storage, and the hosting.
+EasyJam started because bouncing between five separate practice apps every time you pick up a guitar is a bad way to practise.
+Each feature was added to solve an actual problem at the music stand, in order: first the metronome and tuner, then the chord and scale references, then the AI lick generator, then play-along backing tracks and, most recently, stem separation and transcription.
+Nothing was added because it would look good on a feature list.
+The project is run independently with no external funding — the Pro subscription pays for the AI inference, the audio storage, and the hosting, and that is the whole business model.
+Keeping it lean is deliberate: it means the roadmap answers to players, not investors.

 Get started

-The tuner, metronome, guitar chord finder, guitar scale explorer, piano chord viewer, piano scale explorer, and circle of fifths are open to anyone — no account needed.
-Sign up free when you want to save phrases, generate licks, or use play along; creating an account takes a minute and doesn't ask for a card.
+The tuner, metronome and circle of fifths are open to anyone, along with the guitar chord and scale finders and the piano chord and scale finders — no account needed.
+Sign up when you want to save your work, generate licks, or jam along to a backing track; creating an account takes a minute and never asks for a card.